indongyoo/abc-functional-javascript/README_EN.md

 ## Summary
+    - It can be used in Web browser and NodeJS.
+    - It supports asynchronous control simpler and handier than ‘Promise’ or ‘Monad’.
+    - Even if the function is ‘asynchronous’, abc.js can make a logic structure as we make a ‘synchronous’ function.
+    - There are functions which added the ‘asynchronous control’ feature : each, map, reduce, filter, reject, find, some, every, uniq
+    - abc.js provides a HTML template engine of which grammar and function is similar to Jade.
+    - abc.js provides functions which wrtie SQL query easier.
+    - The line of script file of abc.js is just 750 lines.
+Moreover, it doesn’t have a dependency to another javascript library.
+    - abc.js respect underscore.js concept!
+    - ....
   - It is available in the Web browser, Node JS.
   - You can control more easily the asynchronous function than 'Promise'.
   - Async `each`, `map`, `reduce`, `filter`, `reject`, `find`, `some`, `every`, `uniq`.